Norman Stone: Personal life

 While in Vienna in the 1960s, Stone met (Marie) Nicole Aubry, the niece of the finance minister in "Papa Doc" Duvalier's Haiti dictatorship.
 They married on 2 July 1966 and had two sons, Nick (born 1966), a thriller writer, and Sebastian (born 1972).
 Stone and his first wife divorced in 1977.
 On 11 August 1982, he married Christine Margaret Booker (née Verity), a leading member of the British Helsinki Human Rights Group.
 They had a son, Rupert (born 1983), and remained married until her death in 2016.

-According to Evans, Stone suffered from alcoholism.
+According to Evans, Stone suffered from alcoholism and was accused of groping female students.

 He owned a house in the Galata neighbourhood of Istanbul, and divided his time between Turkey and England, although he spent the last years of his life in Budapest.

 In popular culture

-The protagonist of Robert Harris's novel Archangel (1998), Christopher "Fluke" Kelso, an Oxford historian of the Soviet Union who tracks down the covert son of Joseph Stalin, is based on Stone.
+The protagonist of Robert Harris's novel Archangel (1998) is based on Stone.

 Another thinly veiled version of Stone appears in Charles Beaumont's novel A Spy Alone (2023) as Peter Mackenzie, a hard-drinking Oxford historian with right-wing views and connections who once tried to smuggle a dissident over the Iron Curtain in the boot of his car.